SS Kootenay: Crew

 Kootenay's crew in 1897 consisted of master W.E.
 Nesbitt, purser A.W.
 Shiels, chief engineer J.E.
 Jeffcott, pilot P. Wilson, first officer E.C.
 Bridgeman, second engineer J. Johnston, freight clerk Fred B. Wright, steward William Dyson, express messenger J.G.
 Millard, and bar manager J.S.
 Byron.
 By 1913, the captain had become G. Robertson and the chief engineer was A. Thompson.

 Retirement

 Kootenay had a wooden hull, which proved to be a disadvantage because it required constant maintenance and easily became weak and waterlogged.
 New, steel-hulled steamers such as Bonnington, launched in 1911, with larger and better accommodations, larger freight capacity, new machinery, and advanced design took over transportation services.
 Kootenay was retired 1919 and sold in 1920.
 She was left to rot at Crescent Bay near Nakusp.

 However, the steamships' historical significance and role in the development of the region are evident, as Christmas cards bearing photos of the ships and crews with greetings have become valuable to collectors.
-In 2012, a Kootenay card from 1897 sold for $162.50 USD.
+In 2012, a Kootenay card from 1897 sold for US$162.50.